jiekesen/Lightgbm/README.md

 # Lightgbm
-Based on 10-fold cross validation, the performance of model for correlation prediction of rice heading date traits
+Based on 10-fold cross validation, the performance of model for correlation prediction of rice heading date traits.

 ## System requirements
 Python 3.10 / 3.11.